rdanyliw/ietf-pq-maintenance/pqm-charter.md

 The [Planned WG Acronym] WG will not define new PQ algorithms.
 It will only standardize the usage of PQ algorithms and methods that are defined by or received review from [Post Quantum work collaborators].

 In making changes to protocols and registries, the [Planned WG Acronym] WG may encounter outdated algorithm options, and the WG may propose deprecation of such algorithms.
+Such deprecation needs to be done with care, ensuring that interoperability and the needs of existing implementers and deployments are properly considered.
+Where deprecation is practical, the WG is encouraged to deprecate.
 Additionally, the WG may document operational practices relevant to protocol operations and management in a hybrid (classic and PQ) environment.

 The WG is currently focused on updating [Protocols requiring attention without an active WG].